 The hike back to the funicular felt faster than the way up (it also felt cooler, though I’m not sure if it was).
 The hot box was still hot, but now I was telling Jim we could go for a swim once we got to our hotel in Cully (we did not have a pool at that hotel…I must have been hoping and dreaming there was a pool).

 We arrived in Cully close to 6 or 7pm, checked into our hotel and took some very much needed showers and Jim found a REALLY tasty restaurant in the center of Cully called, Le Bistrot Chameleon.
 We decided to walk along the lake to get there, which was gorgeous and lined with sunbathers, swimmers, families, people having picnics and listening to music.
 It looked like an ideal spot to spend the summer and cool off in the lake.

-Once the sun had gone down, a light breeze rolled in and we dined outside, which was quite lovely.
+Once the sun had gone down, a light breeze rolled in and we dined outside, which was quite perfect.
 Le Bistrot Chameleon was incredibly tasty.
 We split a bottle of local white wine, and I had a trio of fish as my starter (so good) and a fish with a pineapple/pomegranate salsa that was so fresh and light – it was what I want to eat every time it’s hot outside.
 Similar to the night before, we ended with some lemon sorbet and then some moonlight strolls along the lake.

 The next morning we woke up ready to head south and west toward Geneva, but only after enjoying breakfast and the terrace at our hotel.
 Check out that view of the vineyards.
 There were miles of nothing but that…truly unlike anything I had ever seen before.